 I’m fortunate to have a career I love.
 Lately, in evaluating my life goals- personal, relational, and business- I’ve found a fire ignited that has pushed me to give more each day in so many ways, and realize that my happiness in my professional life and my satisfaction in other areas is cyclical.

 I work with a company that’s built on simple, wholesome principals- Lead Differently, Teach Relentlessly, and Serve Passionately.
 Semonin’s core values are repeated in every meeting, printed on our in-house marketing materials, and splashed across awards.
-These three values are a motivation factor: each day, I wonder if I’m setting an example in and out of the office, if I’m educating my clients on how to best move forward in a transaction, if I’m really giving my all each time I write a note or pick up the phone.
+Each day, I wonder if I’m setting an example in and out of the office, if I’m educating my clients on how to best move forward in a transaction, if I’m really giving my all each time I write a note or pick up the phone.
 In speaking to my manager as well as some friends this week, I’ve noticed that these principals have begun to spill over into my personal life.

 If we’re lucky, we spend 40 hours or so working each week.
 If we’re luckier, we spend 55 hours or so sleeping.
 Factor in commute times, lunch breaks, and a couple of hours of overtime, and we are left with only 50 hours or so each week to ourselves.
 To assume that we don’t stay in “work mode” for a few of those 50 hours is just silly.
 Of course our work lives influence our personal lives!
 The goals we set, and the game face we wear at our nine-to-fives are going to influence our out-of-office selves as well.